ualibweb/folio-docs/content/en/docs/Settings/Settings_courses/settings_courses.md

 tags: ["subtopic"]
 ---

+The Courses section of the Settings app is where you manage your terms, course types, course departments, and other courses settings.

+## Permissions

+The following are all the permissions for Courses in the Settings app:
+* **Settings (Courses): Can create, edit and delete course settings.** This permission allows users to maintain (view, add, edit, and delete) all course settings.
+* **Settings (Courses): Can view course settings.** This permission allows users to view course settings.
+They cannot add, edit or delete course settings.

 ## Settings > Courses > Display settings

 This setting controls FOLIO's behavior when duplicating a course in the Courses app via Actions > Duplicate.

-If this setting is checked, when duplicating a course the "Duplicate cross-listed courses" checkbox in the Duplicate modal will be checked by default.
+If the user chooses this setting when duplicating a course, the "Duplicate all cross-listed courses" checkbox in the [Duplicate modal](../../../access/courses/courses/#duplicating-a-course) will be checked by default.

 ## Settings > Courses > Terms

 Use this setting to create and manage Terms.
 Terms define the start and end date of a course.
-For example, when adding items to a course, any new item added to the course is automatically assigned the Start Date and End Date as specified in the Term.
+For example, when a user adds items to a course, Folio automatically assigns a Start Date and End Date to the new item as specified in the Term.
 If needed, you can edit the dates by editing the reserve item.

 ### Creating a term